davedplg/predsteno/README.md

 # Chorded Predictive Text [App](https://davedplg.github.io/predsteno/)

-A proof of concept T9-inspired demo web app [here on githubpages](https://davedplg.github.io/predsteno/ )for predictive text input using chorded keypresses, mapping the alphabet to digits 1-8 with a custom dictionary.
+A proof of concept T9-inspired demo web-app [here on githubpages](https://davedplg.github.io/predsteno/ ) for predictive text input using chorded keypresses, mapping the alphabet to digits 1-8 with a custom dictionary.

 **THIS IS NOT T9**; 1) the digits are **1 LESS** than the [E.161](https://en.wikipedia.org/wiki/E.161)  mapping, 2) and **REORDERED** pairwise ascending.